wbrtm/nds-cartgen/README.md

 ---
 This project is not affiliated with or endorsed by Nintendo.
 It is a fan project made for use with homebrew software and private collecting purposes.
 Any use in connection with unlicensed materials or copyright infringement is not allowed.
-If you want to use my code or images in another project or commercially please contact me first.
+If you want to use my code or images in another project or commercially please contact me.